 M.S.
 Degree in Health, Exercise, and Sport Science: Concentration in Tactical Performance and Resiliency

 Our residential program empowers high potential individuals to overcome the increasingly complex challenges of preparing tactical athletes for optimum performance and resiliency on and off the job.
 By completing our program of study, you will expand your skills and knowledge well beyond that offered by professional certifications alone.
-You will graduate from this program effectively prepared to train and coach units or groups of tactical athletes in areas including, but not limited to: firefighting, law enforcement, active-duty, guard, and reserve Military Forces, and elite Special Forces.
+You will graduate from this program prepared to lead units or groups of tactical athletes in designing and executing their strength and conditioning endeavors.

-- Learning from the best: As The # 1 Top Public College in the South, and a Senior Military College, you will learn from world-leading subject matter experts at The Citadel.
+- Learning from the best: As The # 1 Public College in the South, and a Senior Military College, you will learn from world-leading subject matter experts at The Citadel.

 - Knowing the Why: You will graduate with advanced theoretical understanding of not only the physical, but also the behavioral and psychological principles of performance and resiliency for tactical athletes.

 - Knowing the How: You will graduate having had multiple opportunities to put theory into practice with our hands-on labs, practical experiences, and semester-long capstone internship.